hdmf-dev/hdmf/docs/source/extensions.rst

-Datasets can be extended in the same manner (with regard to `neurodata_type_inc` and `neurodata_type_def`, by using the class :py:class:`~pynwb.spec.NWBDatasetSpec`.
+Datasets can be extended in the same manner (with regard to `neurodata_type_inc` and `neurodata_type_def`, by using the class :py:class:`~hdmf.spec.NWBDatasetSpec`.

 .. _saving-extensions: